benjamincrozat/content/posts/how-to-create-stats-widget-filament.md

 ## Conclusion

 And that's it!
 You've now equipped your Filament admin panel with a custom stats widget tailored for monitoring blog posts statistics.
 Now, tweak it, make it your own, test it, and deploy it!

+You can also learn more about [stats widgets](https://filamentphp.com/docs/3.x/widgets/stats-overview) on the official documentation.